drs-az/Beam/README.md

 - **Text File Decryption:** In addition to direct text input, you can upload an encrypted text file and have it decrypted automatically.
 - **Image Encryption:** Upload an image file (PNG, JPG, etc.) to encrypt.
 The app embeds the file’s MIME type to ensure that when decrypted, the file downloads in its original format.
-  - **File Size Limit:** Images must be **100kb or smaller**.
-If an image exceeds this size, an error message will be displayed in the result field.
+  - **File Size Handling:** Images larger than 100kb are encrypted in chunks so they can be decrypted and reassembled later.

 ## 🔗 URL-Based Sharing